LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/prelaunchChecklist.md

 For example, "my partner has passed away" relates to bereavement, and in this case the consumer should be transferred to a live agent immediately.
 For this, create a dialog with a User Says interaction that listens for the pattern `*passed away*` and other variations, and have this immediately transfer to a human agent.

-### Prepare for unmatched intents

-Add a dialog that recognizes that the consumer wants help with a popular intent or question that the bot currently can't handle.
-Build out the dialog steps to explain this and gracefully bring in an agent via transfer, i.e., a [LivePerson agent escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html).

-Later, during the retraining downtime of the bot on Day 1, create a new intent from the unmatched intents data, and connect the new intent to this new dialog.
-You can then quickly go live with this change in round 2 of the bot on Day 1.

-### Prepare for service outages
+### Prepare your incident mitigation strategy

-Consider adding one or more dialogs that refer to incidents regarding specific service outages that might occur while the bot is live.
-Hook these up to common phrases that consumers might ask in the event of an outage.
+Consider adding one or more dialogs that refer to incidents or brand outages that might occur while the bot is live.
+Hook these up to common phrases that consumers might ask at these times.

-If an incident occurs, you can then quickly enable these dialogs on-the-fly to help deflect/contain the consumers who flood the channel during outages.
+If an incident occurs, you can quickly enable these dialogs on-the-fly to help deflect/contain the consumers who flood the channel during these times.

-This can be built before launch day and tested based on the knowledge you have about how you communicate service outages when consumers reach agents in those moments.
+This can be built before launch day and tested based on the knowledge you have about how you communicate incidents and outages when consumers reach agents in those moments.